Szego condition, scattering, and vibration of Krein strings: Introduction

-densely defined on smooth functions with compact support, can be extended to a unitary map from $L^2(\C^2)$ onto $L^2(\mu_D)$.
-This measure is called the {\bf main spectral measure} of $\Dd_{Q}$.
+densely defined on smooth functions with compact support, can be extended to a unitary map from $L^2(\R_+,\C^2)$ onto $L^2(\mu_D)$.
+That measure is called the {\bf main spectral measure} of $\Dd_{Q}$.
 For example, the Lebesgue measure on $\R$ is the main spectral measure for the free Dirac operator $\Dd_0$.
 We refer the reader interested in the spectral theory of the one-dimensional Dirac operator to the classical monograph \cite{LSb}.
-It can be also considered as a part of a more general spectral theory of canonical Hamiltonian systems introduced by L. de Branges in \cite{dbbook} (see also \cite{Remlingb} and \cite{Romanov}).
+It can also be considered as a part of a more general spectral theory of canonical Hamiltonian systems \cite{dbbook},\cite{Potapov}, \cite{Remlingb}, \cite{Romanov}.